RetroJohn86/PoGo-Unpacked-DL-Assets/Readme.md

 **This repo is for educational use only.**

-**All content found within this repo is the property of The Pokemon Company and Niantic.**
+**All content found within this repo is the property of The Pokemon Company, Scopely and in the past Niantic.**

 **Retro John 86 did create or modify images or sounds found within this repo, even though they have custom names and all copyright belongs to the respective companies and sites.**